Ceud mìle fàilte dhut!

 Pronounced: kee-ud meel-uh faahl-tjuh ghooht!

-We boast many years of experience, along with our polished sound and new logo, no band would be complete without the wearing of a unique kilt plaid so we wear The Black Isle (district) tartan. (swatch below)
+We boast many years of experience, along with our polished sound, and unique logo, no band would be complete without the wearing of a unique kilt plaid, so we wear The Black Isle (district) tartan.

-The Black Sheep Pipe and Drums are available for parades, festivals, memorial services, general entertainment, holidays or any other function.
+The Black Sheep Pipes and Drums are available for parades, festivals, memorial services, general entertainment, holidays, or any other function.

-If you are interested in learning to play the bagpipes, side, bass or tenor drums, stop down and see us at our practice facility on Tuesday evenings.
+If you are interested in learning to play the bagpipes, side, bass, or tenor drums, stop down and see us at our practice facility on Tuesday evenings.

-Just In case you were wondering.....In the English language the black sheep is an idiom used to describe an odd or disreputable member of a group, especially within a family (or flock).
-The term typically has had negative implications, most notibly implying waywardness.
+Just in case you were wondering...
+In the English language, the black sheep is an idiom used to describe an odd or disreputable member of a group, especially within a family (or flock).
+The term typically has had negative implications, most notably implying waywardness.
 It is derived from the atypical and unwanted presence of black colored sheep into the flock composed of white colored sheep.
-In the 18th and 19th century England, the black color of the sheep was seen as the mark of the devil.
-Let the daffin begin all ye bampots......
+In 18th and 19th century England, the black color of the sheep was seen as the mark of the devil.
+Let the daffin begin all ye bampots...